The basic process of tapping maple trees to collect the sap and then boiling it down to make maple syrup and sugar has been around for centuries.

 The first white settlers and fur traders introduced wooden buckets to the process, as well as iron and copper kettles.

-In the early days of colonization, it was the Natives who showed French settlers how to tap the trunk of a tree at the outset of spring, harvest the sap and boil it to evaporate some of the water.
+In the early days of colonization, it was Canada’s First Nations peoples who showed French settlers how to tap the trunk of a tree just the right moment of Spring, harvest the sap and boil it to evaporate some of the water.

 This custom quickly became an integral part of colony life and during the 17th and 18th centuries, syrup was a major source of high quality pure sugar.